Contest Overview

 HIGH SCHOOL Essay Topic

-Submit original, unpublished, and powerful short story, essay, or poem(s) on ONE of the following topics: Environmental Justice, Why Vote?, or Police Reform.
+Submit original, unpublished, and powerful short story, essay, or poem(s) on ONE of the following topics: Climate Change, What’s on your Mind, or Impact of Artificial Intelligence.
 Submissions will be judged taking into account: topic/message, originality, craftsmanship, technical accuracy (e.g., grammatical and structural correctness) and logical/effective organization.

 Requirements